byu-is-403/syllabus/entity-framework/security.md

 }
 ```

-- The authorize attribute requires that the user is logged into the site and forbids anonymous access
+- The authorize attribute requires that the user is logged into the site and forbids anonymous access and also allows you to specify roles and permissions
 - Put the security check as close as possible to the thing you are security